TA: a Worldwide Professional Framework

-The Institute of Transactional Analysis (ITA), a Registered Charity, has some 1,000 members.
+The UK Association for Transactional Analysis (UKATA), a Registered Charity, has some 1,000 members.
 It publishes a quarterly magazine, The Transactional Analyst.
-The ITA holds an annual national conference, plus various regional and special-interest gatherings.
-The ITA is also responsible for organising examinations in the UK held under the Europe-wide auspices of the European Association for Transactional Analysis (see entry for EATA below).
+UKATA holds an annual national conference, plus various regional and special-interest gatherings.
+UKATA is also responsible for organising examinations in the UK held under the Europe-wide auspices of the European Association for Transactional Analysis (see entry for EATA below).

 The United Kingdom Council for Psychotherapy

-Professional Members of the ITA, if qualified in the Psychotherapy field, have the right to be listed in the UKCP's National Register as Transactional Analysis Psychotherapists.
+TA practitioners who are accredited as Certified Transactional Analysts in the Psychotherapy field of application have the right to be listed in the UKCP's National Register as Transactional Analysis Psychotherapists.

 The UKCP publishes a twice-yearly newsletter, The Psychotherapist,as well as organising an annual conference.

 For further information on the UKCP, contact: The United Kingdom Council for Psychotherapy, 2nd Floor, Edward House, 2 Wakley Street, London EC1V 7LT.
 Tel.: 020 7014 9955; fax 020 7014 9977; email: firstname.lastname@example.org; web site: www.psychotherapy.org.uk.

 Britain's UKATA is among more than twenty TA associations in European countries that are affiliated to the European Association for Transactional Analysis (EATA).
 Registered in Switzerland as a non-profit professional association, EATA has an expanding membership currently numbering some 7,000.
 The Association publishes a thrice-yearly Newsletter and organises an annual conference.